tubemogul/puppet-maxscale/README.markdown

  * a master which is 10.0.0.10

-**Note:** It is not mandatory to set the `ensure`, `logdir`, `piddir`, `svcuser`, `svcgroup`, `errmsgsys_path` and `configfile` parameters as those are their defaults, but I like to set them just to clarify for the user that is not 100% familiar with the instance, what settings it has.
+**Note:** It is not mandatory to set the `ensure`, `logdir`, `piddir`, `svcuser`, `svcgroup`, `errmsgsys_path` and `configfile` parameters as they have default values, but I like to set them just to clarify for the user that is not 100% familiar with the instance, what values they have.

 ```
 class { 'maxscale':